ExoCode33/Union-Manager/README.md

 - Compatible with Discord.py 2.0+
 - Designed for Railway deployment
 - Modular architecture for easy maintenance
+- Dual IGN system with primary/secondary support

 ---

-*Built for managing gaming unions with Discord integration*
+*Built for managing gaming unions with Discord integration and dual account support*